kylevitale/MusicBell/README.md

 # MusicBell
-A script to play music at specific times
+A script to play music at specific times.